20 Amazing Family Beaches You Need to Visit This Summer

 Bavaro Beach, Punta Cana, Dominican Republic

 Where the Caribbean Sea meets the Atlantic Ocean you’ll find the aqua waters and sugary sand that make this picturesque beach a postcard staple.
 Its smooth and wonderfully clear Blue-Flag-certified surf and range of family-friendly accommodations make it a home run for kids of all ages.
 The Grand Palladium Resort here has the largest kids club in the Caribbean, with beachside fun for kids 2 to 18.

 Coronado Beach, San Diego, California

 Set on an island just over the bridge from bustling San Diego, this two-mile expanse of beach is all golden soft sand, ideal for castle building.
 The famous Del Coronado Hotel, which resembles an elaborate sand sculpture itself, sits right on the beach and is the perfect spot for a sweet candy stop or an ice cream treat, even if you’re not staying the night.
 Families can rent bikes to coast along the surf, or take surfing lessons.
-Check out nine of the most unusual surfing spots in the world.

 Cape Cod, Massachusetts

 Quiet ocean waters, soft sand, and rocky beaches perfect for tide pool exploration on the bay side are just some of the reasons families love exploring Cape Cod.
 Freshwater public ponds such as the delicious sounding Blueberry Pond, between the bay and ocean beaches, are ideal for stand up paddling, kayaking, swimming, and fishing.
 Ocean Edge Resort, on the lower cape, is located on the widest tidal flats in North America, which is ideal for oyster hunting.
 At night, the resort builds bonfires where you can toast marshmallows and watch the stars come out.
 Check out the 14 best beach boardwalks in America.